JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_uploadurl.md

 ## Request body
 Do not supply a request body for this method.
 ## Response
-If successful, this method returns a `200 OK` response code and a SAS URL for the [synchronizationProfile](../resources/educationsynchronizationprofile.md) in the response body.
+If successful, this method returns a `200 OK` response code and a SAS URL for the [educationSynchronizationProfile](../resources/educationsynchronizationprofile.md) in the response body.

 ## Example
 ##### Request
-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
-  "name": "get_synchronizationProfile_uploadurl"
+  "name": "get_educationSynchronizationProfile_uploadurl"
 }-->
 ```http
 GET https://graph.microsoft.com/beta/education/synchronizationProfiles/{id}/uploadUrl
 ```

 ##### Response
-Here is an example of the response.
+The following is an example of the response.

 >**Note:** The response object shown here might be shortened for readability.
 All the properties will be returned from an actual call.